arangodb/docs/README.md

       ```

 - Use the exact spelling of Enterprise Edition and its features, as well as for
-  all other terms coined by us:
+  all other terms coined by ArangoDB:
   - _SmartGraphs_
   - _SmartJoins_
   - _OneShard_